VagnerMachado/NodeJS-TwitterAPI-GoogleMapsAPI/README.md

 **PS:** You can pull and use the cached searches to test the site.
 Case you acquire the premium twitter API key/secret (to access geo location) and a Google Maps (static map) API, please add those to the indicated directories mentioned above and revert the ```javascript if (now > cached_Time)``` to ``` javascript if (now < cached_Time)``` on line 212 of index.js to revert to a cache expiration of 15 minutes.

+Lastly, make sure to check the 'User Form' and 'Sample Result' to see the server form to the user and the served page for a Twitter search of 'keyword' 'cats' in 'English'.

 ---

 *Vagner*